Locations:

 What can I expect if I have metastatic cancer?

-Your healthcare provider will work closely with you.
-They’ll monitor your symptoms and find treatments to ease them.
-You’ll probably have many medical visits and will need to make important decisions regarding your overall health.
+Your healthcare provider will work closely with you during cancer treatment and beyond.
+You’ll likely have many medical visits and will need to make important decisions regarding your overall health.
+Be sure to lean on friends, family and your healthcare team for support.

-In most cases, metastatic cancer is not curable.
-However, treatment can slow growth and ease many of the associated symptoms.
-It’s possible to live for several years with some types of cancer, even after it has metastasized.
-Some types of metastatic cancer are potentially curable, including melanoma and colon cancer.
+In most cases, metastatic cancer isn’t curable.
+But treatment can slow tumor growth and ease many of your symptoms.
+It’s possible to live for several years with some types of cancer, even after metastasis.
+Some metastases are potentially curable, including melanoma and colon cancer.

-The five-year survival rate of metastatic cancer depends on the type of cancer you have.
-For example, the five-year survival rate for metastatic lung cancer is 7%.
-This means that 7% of people diagnosed with metastatic lung cancer are still alive five years later.
-Meanwhile, the five-year survival rate of metastatic breast cancer is 28% for women and 22% for men.
+The five-year survival rate depends on the type of metastases you have.
+For example, the five-year survival rate for metastatic lung cancer is 9%.
+This means that 9% of people diagnosed with metastatic lung cancer are still alive five years later.
+Meanwhile, the five-year survival rate of metastatic breast cancer is 30% for women and people assigned female at birth (AFAB) and 19% for men and people assigned male at birth (AMAB).

 Living With